smhylc/smhylc/README.md

 - 🔭 I’m currently working on Java, Spring Boot and React

-- 🔭 I’m currently working on Autonomous Robotics Platform

-- **❓  Ask me about Software, Frontend and Backend Tech, JAVA, Spring Boot, Robotics, ROS, Autonomous System, Database and ORM**
+- **❓  Ask me about Software, Frontend and Backend Tech, JAVA, Spring Boot, Database and ORM**

 - ⚡ Fun fact: I use tabs over spaces